yanchith/yanchith.github.io/posts/9-a-summer-game.md

 observation gameplay.
 On top of that, I have had access to the JAI language beta for quite some time, and felt bad that I still haven't done a nontrivial thing with it yet.

-And thus, a naive motivation came to be: make a game that is like Dungeons and Diagrams, but has Dragonsweeper observation gameplay.
-Also, because this is going to be just a simple 2D game this time (right?!), it is fine to program it in a language I am not proficient in, so that I can form an informed opinion.
+And thus, a naive motivation came to be: make a game that is like Dungeons and Diagrams, but also has Dragonsweeper observation gameplay.
+Also, because this is going to be just a simple 2D game, it is okay to program it in a language I am not proficient in, so that I can form an informed opinion on that language.

+While it might seem a little like a setup for failure, this is by no means intentional.
+I'll address the easy parts first: the programming went well, and I would change nothing about it.

-The JAI part probably deserves its own small post, but I'll constrain it to a few sentences.
-The language is good!
-It has rough spots and could use polish in places, and I was missing my libraries from previous projects, but I was almost instanly more productive with it than with my previous workhorse.
-I believe this is because a deep design principle of JAI is to trust the programmer, which then surfaces in many of the language's features.
+My experience with JAI probably deserves a larger post, but I'll constrain myself.
+I was productive with the language, and it felt good to program in!
+It has rough spots and could use polish in places, and I was missing the libraries I wrote from my previous projects, but I was almost instantly productive, and it never forced me to do a huge refactor as a response to a small change in the code.
+I believe this is because a deep design principle of JAI is to trust the programmer, which then surfaces in many of the language's features (or sometimes lack thereof).

-On the one hand, games need a lot of iteration and trying things out, but on the other hand, finishing a game requires a fair amount of hardening: systematizing, fixing bugs, optimization.
-So, at the beginning of a project, you want to be messy and unconstrained, and by the end you need to be organized and rigid.
-JAI allows you to tune this dial as needed, and gives you tools to do so (metaprogramming, profiling tools, instrumenting allocations, codex view, etc) (XXX: Improve this list).
-It is very much a language where you have to know what you are doing, and it probably gives you many ways to shoot yourself in the foot, but it also doesn't do unnecessary restrictions and guard rails.
-Coming from a more restrictive unvironment, I found it empowering to be able to just do things without having to prove to the compiler they are correct.
+(XXX: Move lists to separate post?)

+(XXX: Cut the following paragraph?)

 Now on to the game.

+- initial idea

+- prototyping mechanics
+- counting paths in a graph

+- first version
+- first playtesters

+- second version